 Lifestyle in David, Panama

 A fulfilling lifestyle awaits you in Chiriquí Province, and David is at the center of it all.
-Here you can go out to eat at a family-owned eatery and spend $3 for a home-cooked meal, or as much as $25 for a chef-prepared dinner.
-There are two multi-cinemas and several casinos in town for a fun evening out.
+Here you can go out to eat at a family-owned eatery and spend $5 for a home-cooked meal, or as much as $25 for a chef-prepared dinner.
+There are three multi-cinemas and several casinos in town for a fun evening out.
 Often you can find entertainment in Cervantes Park in the evenings with local bands playing.

 Outdoor activities abound in and around David, from bicycling and hiking, to bird-watching and deep-sea fishing.
 You’re only 40 minutes from the cool highland rainforest, where you can zip through the canopy or trek to the top of a volcano.
 Or go 30 minutes in the opposite direction to the sunny, unspoiled Pacific shoreline for kayaking or beach-combing.
 Take your pick!

-A major advantage of David is its proximity to Boquete, the cultural mecca and expat haven of western Panama.
-With a weekly market, art and photography exhibits at the public library, and a busy community theater, there’s always something to do in Boquete, and it’s just 30 minutes from David.
+One advantage of David is its proximity to Boquete, the cultural mecca and expat haven of western Panama.
+With a weekly market, art and photography exhibits at the public library, and a busy community theater, lots of great restaurants, there’s always something to do in Boquete, and it’s just 30 minutes from David.

 Cost of Living in David, Panama

 It’s a simple fact—your money goes further in Panama, and especially in David.
-With no heating expense and optional A/C, your utility bill may be as low as $35 a month.
+With no heating expense and optional A/C, your utility bill may be as low as $25 a month.
 Internet, cable TV and phone service may total about $150 a month depending on your choices of plans.

 Living in this agricultural region assures access to fresh produce, year-round.
-A week’s supply of assorted locally-grown fruits and veggies from the produce stand runs about $8.
-Meats, eggs, and local dairy products generally cost less than in North America.
+A week’s supply of assorted locally-grown fruits and veggies from the produce stand runs about $10.
+Meats, eggs, and local dairy products will cost less than in North America.
 Canned goods, staples and bakery goods all cost less if they’re not imported.
 A couple might spend $300 to $450 a month on groceries and household items if eating locally produced foods.

-Most expats have their own vehicle and the cost of insurance and tags is very low.
-However, note that gassing up your car in Panama tends to cost about as much as in the U.S. You can expect to be handing over up $2.57 per gallon of gas.
+Most expats have their own vehicles, and the cost of insurance and tags is very low.
+However, note that gassing up your car in Panama tends to cost about the average in the U.S. You can expect to be handing over up $2.62 per gallon of gas.
 Others choose to rely on public transportation, which is easy to do with frequent, reliable buses and taxis.
 The bus from David to Boquete costs all of $2, and taxis in town are about the same.
 Local buses servicing David run .35 for a one-way ride.

 Lawn care and maid service are so affordable many people hire both, giving them more free time to enjoy life!
-A full-time, live-in maid can cost you as little as $250 a month, while a part-time maid will charge about $15 per visit.
+A full-time, live-in maid can cost you as little as $250 a month, while a part-time maid will charge about $20 per visit for 6-8 hours.
 Their services usually include cleaning, laundry (no ironing), and can include cooking and babysitting, too.